 I'm not sure whether to call this a cobbler or a bottomless pie.
 It's baked in a pie dish and has only a top crust; but unlike my grandma's biscuit topped cobbler, this one has a rich lattice of flaky pastry.
 And making the lattice was enjoyable despite the fact I'm not very crafty.
 The trick to taking the anxiety out of crafting the lattice is building it separately.
 I rolled the dough into a circle on a floured surface, cut the strips, arranged them on a parchment lined tray, froze the lattice, then plopped it right on top.

 If you are not picky about pie crusts or are in a hurry, refrigerated pie dough will work perfectly.
 However, if you have time to make it from scratch I really hope you try this all-butter pastry dough made with European style butter.
 It's the one that originally went with the Best Ever Apple Pie, but since it's so rich and buttery, I think it works better as a top crust only so that its richness isn't wasted on a bottom crust.

-- 10 tablespoons cut up European style butter (Plugra, Kerrygold, etc.)
+- 10 tablespoons unsalted butter Plugra, Kerrygold, Land o'Lakes

 - 2 tablespoons cornstarch